xubingyue/avocadodb/Documentation/Books/AQL/Operations/Upsert.md

 As in several above examples, the *ignoreErrors* option can be used to suppress query errors that may occur when trying to violate unique key constraints.

-When updating or replacing an attribute with a null value, ArangoDB will not remove the attribute from the document but store a null value for it.
+When updating or replacing an attribute with a null value, AvocadoDB will not remove the attribute from the document but store a null value for it.
 To get rid of attributes in an upsert operation, set them to null and provide the *keepNull* option.